How to fertilize the soil and prepare it for sowing with a tiller?

 Check out the tillers at the Onninen wholesaler

-Manual loosening of the soil in the garden and digging at a shallow depth is possible using the commonly known spade.
-However, in difficult conditions, when the size of the working surface is large, the ground is very hard and the tasks are very complicated, special machines are used - combustion, electric and manual tillers.
+Manual loosening of soil in the garden and digging at a small depth is possible with the commonly known spade.
+However, in difficult conditions, when the size of the working surface is large, the ground is very hard, and the tasks are very complicated, special machines are used - petrol, electric and manual tillers.
 A modern garden tiller definitely makes work in gardens easier and faster.
-It is not only used to aerate the soil.
+It is used not only for soil aeration.

-A rototiller is a specialized device used in various gardening and allotment works.
-It is perfect for leveling the ground and loosening the soil so that the planted plants can grow healthily.
-Before using the equipment, ensure proper preparation of the substrate.
-Regardless of whether you are getting ready to lay a lawn or intend to carry out other types of garden work, the first step is always cleaning.
+A tiller is a specialist device used in various gardening and allotment works.
+It is perfect for leveling the ground and loosening the soil so that the plants can grow healthily.
+Before using the equipment, it is necessary to ensure that the ground is properly prepared.
+Regardless of whether you are preparing to establish a lawn or intend to carry out other types of garden work, the first step is always cleaning.

-The substrate must be thoroughly cleaned of all garbage, stones, branches and weeds.
-Then you need to carefully dig out the plants that are intended to be placed in another part of the garden.
-In the case of highly weeded land, it is worth considering spraying.
+The ground should be thoroughly cleaned of all rubbish, stones, branches and weeds.
+Then, you need to carefully dig up the plants that are to be placed in another part of the garden.
+In the case of highly weedy ground, it is worth considering spraying.
 In wet areas, it is very important to drain the ground in advance by creating drainage.
 Only then can the area be dug up with a spade or a tiller.

 What is better for the garden: a tiller or a cultivator?

 A cultivator (also known as a tillage aerator) also allows you to loosen the soil.
-It is equipped with characteristic teeth that dig deep, mix the soil, level it and remove weeds.
+It is equipped with characteristic tines that penetrate deeply, mix the soil, level it and weed it.
 Like a tiller, a cultivator is suitable for aerating lawns, spreading fertilizer or removing weeds.
-The first difference between the devices lies in the high power of the cultivator engine, and the second - in principle, in operation.
-The cultivator does not turn the soil.
+The first difference between the devices lies in the high power of the cultivator's engine, and the second - in the way it works.
+A cultivator does not turn the soil.
 It often leaves lumps and air gaps.
 It is widely used in agriculture, where high engine power, significant working depth and maximum efficiency are required, and obtaining a smooth surface is not a priority.

-In the case of home gardens, a tiller is a better choice.
+In the case of home gardens, a rotary tiller will work better.
 After using it, the soil is loosened and smooth, optimally prepared for sowing.

 Is it worth investing in a powered tiller?

 The key issue to consider when choosing a tiller is the drive.
 Every tiller has a drive!
-It can be manual, electric or combustion.
+It can be manual, electric or petrol.
 The type of drive should be adapted to the size of the garden and the nature, frequency and intensity of the planned work.
-The manual tiller is simply powered by the operator's arms.
+A manual tiller is simply powered by the force of the operator's arms.
 Manual models are compact, economical and environmentally friendly.
-They work well on loose substrates, small gardens and flower beds.
+They work well on loose soils, small gardens and flower beds.

 Their advantage is also mobility.
 They are easy to carry and store.
-However, they can be cumbersome to use.
-You have to use force to make them move forward.
-For larger areas and long-term work, it is worth investing in a self-propelled machine.
-An electric or combustion tiller will make loosening the soil and smoothing the earth much easier, more convenient and faster.
+However, they can be difficult to use.
+You have to use force to get them to move forward.
+For larger areas and long-term work, it is worth investing in a machine with its own drive.
+An electric or petrol tiller will make loosening the soil and smoothing the ground much easier, more convenient and faster.

-The difference between an electric and combustion tiller
+The difference between an electric and a petrol tiller

 A petrol tiller needs fuel to operate.
-It can cope with difficult, hard ground and very large surfaces.
-Unfortunately, the combustion engine is relatively noisy, and a side effect of this type of drive is the release of toxic exhaust gases.
-A more ecological and quiet, but usually weaker alternative to combustion tillers are electric tillers - equipped with an electric drive.
-They can be powered by a battery or connected to a power source via a cable, which results in limited range or operating time.
+It can handle difficult, hard ground and very large surfaces.
+Unfortunately, the combustion engine is relatively loud, and a side effect of this type of drive is the emission of toxic exhaust fumes.
+A more ecological and quiet, but usually weaker alternative to petrol tillers are electric tillers - equipped with an electric drive.
+They can be powered by a battery or connected to a power source with a cable, which is associated with a limited range or operating time.

-• In your home garden, on a small plot or in a small field, an electric tiller should be enough.
+• In a home garden, on a small plot or in a small field, an electric tiller should be enough.

-• Are you working in sticky, heavy soil and/or on a large area?
-Consider investing in a powerful petrol tiller with a sufficiently large working width.
+• Are you going to be working in sticky, heavy soil and/or on a large area?
+Consider investing in a powerful petrol tiller with a suitably large working width.

 Tillers at the Onninen wholesaler

-At the Onninen electrical wholesaler you will find high-class gardening tools and accessories that will help you create your dream garden and its subsequent, hassle-free maintenance.
-Our assortment includes, among others: Greenworks electric tillers - suppliers of innovative garden power tools.
+At the Onninen electrical wholesaler you will find high-quality gardening tools and accessories that will help you create your dream garden and its subsequent, trouble-free maintenance.
+Our range includes electric tillers from Greenworks - a supplier of innovative garden power tools.
 They are convenient to use and environmentally friendly.
 Check out our full range of garden solutions and order the products you need online.

-Still don't know which tiller will be best for your applications?
-Are you hesitating between an electric and a combustion model?
+Still not sure which tiller will be best for your application?
+Are you hesitating between an electric and a petrol model?
 Haven't found the device you need on our website?
 Contact us!
 We will try to help.